damashup/scoopstakes/README.md

 Users can sign in with either (a) email/ password (b) social media sign in authentication or (c) cryptocurrency wallet (e.g.
 Steemconnect, Scatter etc).

 The Sign In will utilise Firebase, to enable users to have one account yet multiple ways of signing.
 Sign in methods will be linked to accounts by the users email.
 The best method of linking cryptocurrency wallet users account to enable sign in will need to be investigated.
 It would be desirable to give users flexibility around cashing out, i.e for them to be able to specific a given address or account to send winnings to.
 Thus seperate to sign in, there will need to be a cash out portal.
 This will sit in the [user profile](#profile-landing-page-for-current-user) page.

 A custom button will be used to submit the Sign In action

-The User State will be managed in Redux user folder
+The User State will be managed in Redux user folder.

 ### To build (WBS)
 * (Sign In Page) - Sign-in Page ADDED